 14:10 intermittent fasting and weight loss

-As with all lifestyle changes, the impact of intermittent fasting on health and weight will depend on many factors, like age, activity levels, dietary choices, and so on.
-But many people have seen success with intermittent fasting on a 14:10 split.
-That success is likely down to a couple of key intermittent fasting-related happenings.
+The impact of intermittent fasting on health and weight will depend on many factors, like age, activity levels, and your dietary choices.
+But many people have seen weight loss success with intermittent fasting on a 14:10 split,[7,8] with some studies finding fasting helped participants lose between 0.8% and 13% of their body weight.[7]

 14:10 intermittent fasting schedule results